Effective Vocabulary Intervention for Children with Down Syndrome

 Background and Relevance

 Down syndrome is the most common biological cause of intellectual disabilities.
-Children with this diagnose are at risk of language impairment.
+Children with this diagnosis are at risk of language impairment.
 Since language functioning in early school years tends to have a marked influence on inclusion in society as well as success in education and working life efficacy research is urgent needed to establish best language intervention practice for these children.

 A new language intervention programme for children with Down syndrome, called “DSL+,” will be developed.
 To test both the direct and transfer effects of the programme, a national age cohort of six-year olds with Down syndrome will be randomly allocated to either an experiment group or a control group.
 The programme focuses on both systematic training and natural dialogue with special education teachers, teachers and classmates, based on picture books and related visual materials.
 Importantly, the material will also be implemented as a text-free iPad app, making it easily transferable to a variety of settings, and adaptable to other languages.
 Prior to the intervention, distance learning methods will also be used to train teachers and special education teachers in this new evidence-based approach.